Manifest destiny

+Manifest destiny remained heavily divisive in politics, causing constant conflict with regards to slavery in these new states and territories.
+It is also associated with the settler-colonial displacement of Indigenous Americans and the annexation of lands to the west of the United States borders at the time on the continent.
+The concept became one of several major campaign issues during the 1844 presidential election, where the Democratic Party won and the phrase "Manifest Destiny" was coined within a year.

+The concept of manifest destiny was used by Democrats to justify the 1846 Oregon boundary dispute and the 1845 annexation of Texas as a slave state, culminating in the 1846 Mexican–American War.
+In contrast, the large majority of Whigs and prominent Republicans (such as Abraham Lincoln and Ulysses S. Grant) rejected the concept and campaigned against these actions.
+By 1843, former U.S. president John Quincy Adams, originally a major supporter of the concept underlying manifest destiny, had changed his mind and repudiated expansionism because it meant the expansion of slavery in Texas.
+Ulysses S. Grant served in and condemned the Mexican–American War, declaring it "one of the most unjust ever waged by a stronger against a weaker nation".

+After the American Civil War, the U.S. acquired Alaska in 1867.
+In the 1890s, Republican president William McKinley annexed Hawaii, the Philippines, Puerto Rico, Guam, and American Samoa.
+The 1898 Spanish–American War was controversial and imperialism became a major issue in the 1900 United States presidential election.
+Historian Daniel Walker Howe summarizes that "American imperialism did not represent an American consensus; it provoked bitter dissent within the national polity".

 Context

 There was never a set of principles defining manifest destiny; it was always a general idea rather than a specific policy made with a motto.
 Ill-defined but keenly felt, manifest destiny was an expression of conviction in the morality and value of expansionism that complemented other popular ideas of the era, including American exceptionalism and Romantic nationalism.
 Andrew Jackson, who spoke of "extending the area of freedom", typified the conflation of America's potential greatness, the nation's budding sense of Romantic self-identity, and its expansion.

-Yet Jackson would not be the only president to elaborate on the principles underlying manifest destiny.
+Yet Jackson was not the only president to elaborate on the principles underlying manifest destiny.
 Owing in part to the lack of a definitive narrative outlining its rationale, proponents offered divergent or seemingly conflicting viewpoints.
 While many writers focused primarily upon American expansionism, be it into Mexico or across the Pacific, others saw the term as a call to example.
 Without an agreed-upon interpretation, much less an elaborated political philosophy, these conflicting views of America's destiny were never resolved.
 This variety of possible meanings was summed up by Ernest Lee Tuveson: "A vast complex of ideas, policies, and actions is comprehended under the phrase 'Manifest Destiny'.
 They are not, as we should expect, all compatible, nor do they come from any one source."